ModelEarth/community/start/charts/README.md

 # Chart Starters

-### GOALS: Eliminating Government Debt, Increasing Biodiversity and Clean Energy
+### ML for Eliminating Government Debt, Increasing Biodiversity and Transitioning to Clean Energy

 We recommend [Observable D3](https://observablehq.com/@d3/gallery) and [Apache eCharts](https://echarts.apache.org/examples/) - for Sankey, Chord, 3D Globes and more.

-[Our embeddable USEEIO widgets](../../../io/charts/) provide mosaic heatmap and bar charts and using REACT [Our Environmental Impact Bubble Chart](../../../io/charts/bubble/) uses JSON files generated from the USEEIO API using JQuery.
+[Our embeddable USEEIO widgets](../../../io/charts/) provide mosaic heatmap and bar charts [Our Impact Bubble Chart](../../../io/charts/bubble/) uses JSON from the USEEIO API.

-TO DO: We need React programming help displaying [Total Dollar Values](../../../localsite/info/data/totals/) from [The IO Matrix](../../../io/about/matrix/).
+React Project - Display [Total Dollar Values](../../../localsite/info/data/totals/) from [The IO Matrix](../../../io/about/matrix/).

 <!--
 Where does this reside now?